Agroforestry Action Network

 Connecting with agroforestry networks worldwide, we enhance community engagement in agroforestry through interdisciplinary research & project collaborations.

 AFAN launched in 2025 with a participatory approach: public events and an open planning process.
 Our members lead community-driven activities that maintain, stabilize, and regenerate space.
-Event activities are open to everyone—students, professionals, families, and residents participate and learn together as practitioners of agroforestry.
+Event activities are open to everyone, enabling students, professionals, families, and residents participate to learn together as practitioners of agroforestry.

-We design accessible events and provide tools that enable anyone, students, families, and professionals, to actively participate in local environmental projects.
+Accessible events and tools enable anyone, students, families, and professionals, to actively participate in local environmental projects.

-Through keyline/contour design, composting and mulching, and improving ground cover, we rebuild soil structure and hydrological function in degraded landscapes.
+Terrain contoured & succession design, composting and mulching, and perennial ground cover crops help secure soil structure and hydrological function in degraded landscapes.

-Based in Lund, Sweden, our pilot project restores and reactivates the public park landscape through community-led agroforestry initiatives.
+Based in Lund, Sweden, this project restores and reactivates the public park landscape through community-led agroforestry initiatives.
 We're working with the municipality, alongside schools and the public to build local ecological and social resilience to climate change.

-Are you looking for a community of collaboration and exploration?
+Are you looking for a community of collaboration and applied learning?
 Click below to be contacted by organisers in your area.

-At AFAN, we connect people to real, community-led agroforestry projects where they can learn, contribute, and apply diverse skills across food systems, design, climate adaptation, and local livelihoods.
+At AFAN, we connect people to real, community-led agroforestry projects where they can learn, contribute, and apply diverse skills across food production, garden design, climate adaptation, sustainable livelihoods, and more.

 Interested in getting involved but not sure where to start?